geological-survey-of-queensland/geological-properties-database/README.md

 ## Understanding Surveys vs Observations

 SOSA has a concept of an observation collection (what we call a survey).
-This collection can have one or more members. e.g. A Geophysical Observation Collection can have a gravity observation and a radiometric observation.
+This collection can have one or more members. e.g. A Geophysical Observation Collection can have a magnetic observation and a radiometric observation.
 See https://www.w3.org/TR/vocab-ssn-ext/#sosa:ObservationCollection

 <p align="center">
 <img src="https://www.w3.org/TR/vocab-ssn-ext/images/observation-collection.png" width="50%"><br>